Any time I mention shopping for food at a store, someone asks, “So…what do you buy there?”

 An awesome post about feeding a LARGE family a Weston A. Price diet utilizing Costco…

 Disclosure: This post is sponsored by Plan to Eat.
+There are affiliate links to Thrive Market from which I will earn a commission if you make a purchase.
 See my full disclosure statement here.